xlingumass/docs-md/et_tutorials.md

 #### Controlling your lists

 Open the script file on the host computer connected to the eyetracking machine.
 You can test the script by opening it in EyeTrack.
 You should test each condition in your script.
-See [handy dandy randomizer.py Brian did](link-to-it-on-github) to create your own lists.
+See [handy dandy randomizer.py Brian did](https://github.com/xlingumass/docs-md/tree/master/resources/scripts/randomize_items) to create your own lists.

-[//]: # (remember to put randomizer and compileItems and associated readme in resources)

 </details>